ryan-mcclue/ryan-mcclue/src/emb-knowledge.md

 Look at largest consumers first
 Could be monolithic library functions that need replacing

-Move critical function to zero-wait state RAM
+Move critical functions to zero-wait state RAM

+Taylor series useful for approximating functions, e.g. quicker to perform Taylor series expansion of say `e**0.1`

+Q numbers, a.k.a fixed point numbers, Q3.4 has 3 bits for intger, 4 bits for fractional

 ## Testing